SasView/sasview/src/sans/models/media/model_functions.rst

 .. image:: img/image146.JPG

 Here, the scale factor is used instead of the mass per area of the bilayer (*G*).
-The scale factor is the volume fraction of the material in the bilayer, *not* the total excluded volume of the paracrystal. *ZN(q)* describes the interference effects for aggregates consisting of more than one bilayer.
+The scale factor is the volume fraction of the material in the bilayer, *not* the total excluded volume of the paracrystal. *Z*\ :sub:`N`\ *(q)* describes the interference effects for aggregates consisting of more than one bilayer.
 The equations used are (3-5) from the Bergstrom reference below.

 Non-integer numbers of stacks are calculated as a linear combination of the lower and higher values